kazupon/eslint-config/README.md

       'no-console': 'error'
     }
   }),
-  // you can put primitive flat configuration, and override it!
+  // You can put primitive flat configuration, and override it!
   {
     ignores: ['**/dist/**' /* something ignores ... */]
   }